I am a Ph.D. Candidate in Economics at the University of Wisconsin-Madison.

 Renmin University of China

 Abstract: This paper studies how endogenous worker mobility affects inter-firm knowledge diffusion, innovation, and economic growth.
-I develop a new theory introducing on-the-job search to an endogenous growth model of innovation and knowledge diffusion.
-Firms grow knowledge by in-house innovation and by hiring workers from more productive firms in a frictional labor market.
+I propose a framework combining endogenous growth and on-the-job search.
+Firms grow knowledge by in-house innovation and by hiring workers from more productive firms.
 Knowledge is nonrival, leading to underinvestment in innovation.
 Non-compete contracts address this underinvestment by allowing innovating firms to enforce buyout payments when they lose workers.
 However, they discourage diffusion by deterring firm entry.
-Linking administrative data on patents, firm performance, employment history, and wages from the U.S. Census Bureau, I document that inventors diffuse knowledge across firms and are compensated for knowledge diffusion.
-I also construct novel micro-level data on non-compete contracts and find that they are associated with increased R&D expenditure and decreased worker mobility.
+Linking patent records to matched employer-employee administrative data at the U.S. Census Bureau, I document that inventors diffuse knowledge across firms and are compensated for knowledge diffusion.
+Constructing novel microdata, I find non-compete contracts are associated with increased innovation expenditure and decreased worker mobility.
 I calibrate my theoretical model to match the empirical results.
-Knowledge diffusion, through the channel of worker mobility, accounts for 4% of the TFP growth rate and 8% of welfare.
+Knowledge diffusion, through the channel of worker mobility, accounts for 4% of the aggregate growth rate and 9% of welfare.
 Optimal regulation of non-compete contracts balances the innovation-diffusion tradeoff.

 with Martin Ganco, Haifeng Wang and Shotaro Yamaguchi